Skip to main content

 Written language, the hallmark of human civilization, didn't just suddenly appear one day.
 Thousands of years before the first fully developed writing systems, our ancestors scrawled geometric signs across the walls of the caves they sheltered in.
 Paleoanthropologist, rock art researcher and TED Senior Fellow Genevieve von Petzinger has studied and codified these ancient markings in caves across Europe.
 The uniformity of her findings suggest that graphic communication, and the ability to preserve and transmit messages beyond a single moment in time, may be much older than we think.

 Ingenuity and elegance in ancient African alphabets

 From simple alphabets to secret symbolic languages, graphic designer Saki Mafundikwa celebrates the many forms of written communication across the continent of Africa.
 He highlights the history and legacy that are embodied in written words and symbols, and urges African designers to draw on these graphic forms for fresh inspiration.
-It's summed up in his favorite Ghanaian glyph, Sankofa, which means "return and get it" — or "learn from the past."
+It's summed up in his favorite Ghanaian glyph, Sankofa, which means "return and get it" -- or "learn from the past."

 A Rosetta Stone for a lost language

-Rajesh Rao is fascinated by "the mother of all crossword puzzles": How to decipher the 4000 year old Indus script.
-At TED 2011 he tells how he is enlisting modern computational techniques to read the Indus language, the key piece to understanding this ancient civilization.
+Rajesh Rao is fascinated by "the mother of all crossword puzzles": how to decipher the 4000-year-old Indus script.
+He's enlisting modern computation to try to read this lost language, the key to understanding this ancient civilization.